 After reviewing records to better understand where to focus, a site visit is the next step.
 The objective of a site visit is to gather information that would indicate the likelihood of identifying recognized environmental conditions in connection with the property.
 This includes:

-- Hazardous Substances and Petroleum Products: List any hazardous materials and substances that both can and cannot be identified, detailing quantity, disposal methods and storage conditions
+- Hazardous Substances and Petroleum Products: List any hazardous materials and substances that both can and cannot be identified, detailing quantity, disposal methods and storage conditions.
+Documenting these substances helps assess environmental liability and the potential for soil or groundwater contamination.

 Additional information is gained by conducting interviews with people who are connected to the property.
 This includes: